AnzelleL23/bubbles/README.md

   <img src="https://github.com/AnzelleL23/bubbles/raw/main/images/phiphi_3.jpg" width="32%" />
 </p>

-- There is quite a bit of descent marine life and corals around the islands.
+- There is quite a lot of marine life and corals around the islands.
-- I’ve spotted a number of pelagics during my dives here, albeit very briefly.
+- I’ve spotted a number of pelagics during my dives here (sharks and rays), albeit very briefly.
 - Sizeable variety of nudibranch around here too, though I find them to be a little smaller than other places I’ve been to.
 - The topography around the Bida islands is also interesting.
 - Not in the B tier only because the water at some places can be very green, reducing overall enjoyment.